michaeldebetaz/gator/README.md

 ## Configuration

 You'll need to create a `.gatorconfig.json` for the program to connect to your configured Postgres database.
-On Linux, you can easly initiate a postgres database by using the default services:
+On Linux, you can easly initiate a postgres database by using the default services.

+First install all the necessary packages:

 ```sh
 sudo apt update